 Smoothies I love.
 But I am a major texture person, so when I discovered smoothie bowls- it was a game changer.
 This sweet potato berry peanut smoothie bowl is a texture lover’s dream- the creamy smoothie (thanks to the sweet potato), gooey peanut butter, crunchy cacao nibs and cereal….YUM, I am getting hungry just thinking about it!

 Smoothie bowls are my FAVORITE post workout meal.
 First of all, I do not want something hot after being hot and sweaty at the gym.
 Nothankyou.
 I prefer a cold smoothie with all the crunchy toppings.
 I also love the nutrient breakdown of a smoothie bowl.
 It is filled with protein which is perfect to help those muscle gainzzzz, but also full of carbohydrates to help replenish glycogen stores and help support the protein in building muscle.
-See more here about why you need more protein and carbohydrates in your diet to support muscle gains and fat loss.
+See more here about why you need more protein and carbohydrates in your diet to support muscle gains.

 I like that this sweet potato berry peanut smoothie bowl is made with fruit and topped with cereal (or granola), containing simple carbohydrates that are a preferred choice after working out, but also contains lots of fiber from the spinach, fruit and sweet potato, to keep me full and energized all morning long.